epinio/docs/docs/references/cli/epinio_login.md

 ### Synopsis

-The login command will setup the settings file with the provided credentials
+The login command will setup the settings file with the provided credentials for the specified Epinio cluster

 ```
 epinio login [URL] [flags]